mtking78/WHAMazon/README.md

 # CLI - MySQL app "WHAMazon"

 ### Simulate a store's inventory and sales with MySQL and the Node command line interface.
-* **Install the required packages and create a database with both tables using the provided schemas, then run any of the three programs by typing their names in the command line:**
-  - ***"node .\whamazonCustomer.js" , "node .\whamazonManager.js" , "node .\whamazonSupervisor.js"***

 WHAMazaon has three different applications:

 1. **Customer** - Allows customers to make orders, and in turn, depletes stock from the store's inventory.
 The customer will be informed of the toal cost of their purchase while the sales revenue is updated for the product's department.